ganarm/DSA/README.md

 # DSA
-All DSA Programs in C Language.
+This Repository has all DSA Programs in C Language of SPPU Syllabus.